What is a Felony DUI under South Carolina law?

 The third element contains two prongs: “proximate causation” and “great bodily injury.”
 What do these phrases mean?
 Proximate causation basically means legal causation, not factual causation, that will be recognized for a certain purpose.
-In the previous example, the impaired driver arguably would still not be charged with felony DUI because the other driver turned in front of the oncoming car and caused the accident.
+In the previous example, the impaired driver arguably would still not be charged with felony DUI because the other driver abruptly turned in front of an oncoming car and caused the accident.
 Although impaired, the impairment was not the “proximate cause” of the crash.

 Great bodily injury for the purpose of felony DUI is an injury that “creates a substantial risk of death or which causes serious, permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”
 In serious automobile accidents, it is not unusual for someone to lose a body part or organ.
 This scenario would certainly qualify for a felony DUI.
 Also, pursuant to the statute, if someone dies of complications within 3 years of a “great bodily injury” as defined below, that death would meet the proximate causation standard.
 SC Code § 56-5-2945.

 The penalties for conviction of a felony DUI depend on whether there was a great bodily injury or a death.

 - 30 days to 15 years mandatory imprisonment, in state or federal prison, not local jail,

 - driver’s license is suspended for the term of imprisonment plus three years.

 - 1 year to 25 years mandatory imprisonment, in state or federal prison, not local jail,